nolanhergert/RealisticRollerCoaster/README.md

 ## Software Things
   * Turn off power after motion with no bumps or changes for ...
 10 seconds?
 Can tweak, don't need physical switch I think.
 Pushbutton turns it back on
+  * Can make music by compressing normal STEP toggles to arbitrary frequencies (maybe two at once?) and changing M0/M1 to slow down frequency if needed.

 ## Track bump scripts functions
   * Save to memory slot, restore from memory
   * Go set speed until top of hill, then halt for a little?
 Various things to program